ingeborgaarnes/PX4-gazebo-models/README.md

 `--dryrun` A boolean variable that can be set when running testcases.
 It will not provide any interactivity and will not start Gazebo simulation.

 `--headless` A boolean variable providing the ability to run in headless (server-only) mode.
 This is the [mode of operation in macOS](https://gazebosim.org/docs/harmonic/getstarted#macos), and is more suitable for container use.

+## Making changes to a world or model (The Falcon Project)
+If you want to make changes to your gazebo world or model for the [Falcon project](https://github.com/ingeborgaarnes/PX4-Autopilot), this has to be done by adding, removing or changing the files in this repo.
+After the adjusted model or world is pushed back here, the gazebo simulation submodule needs to be updated in PX4.
+This process is described in the [README](https://github.com/ingeborgaarnes/PX4-Autopilot/blob/main/README.md) of the project repo.